-...
-LATEST NEWS ... as of 2021-01-23 --- Ralph
+... as of 2021-10-02 --- Ralph

 Because no commercially available fabrics meet our specifications, we make our own Fabric, which is a significant undertaking in terms both of capital and calendar-time -- it takes several months, at best, to turn raw wool from the ranches into finished Fabric.
 And the raw wool is generally available only in April, but we have a lot of wool in process now.
 Making our own 100% American Fabric is the heart of our company ... but that has also been our difficulty.